-- 28. Obtain NOMMA's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements;
+- C. Obtain NOMMA's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+42:344: - i.
+Number and percentage of public servants in NOMMA who have completed the training requirements.

-- b) Number of sexual harassment complaints received by the agency; Not applicable for not-for-profit entities. - c) Number of complaints which resulted in a finding that sexual harassment occurred; Not applicable for not-for-profit entities. - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action;

-e) Amount of time it took to resolve each complaint.
+- ii.
+Number of sexual harassment complaints received by NOMMA.
+Not applicable for not-for-profit entities. - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred.
+Not applicable for not-for-profit entities. - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action.
+Not applicable for not-for-profit entities. - v.
+Amount of time it took to resolve each complaint.
 Not applicable for not-for-profit entities.